18 Amazing Benefits of Chocolate

 Maintains the Nervous System

-A study suggests that epicatechin and flavonoids, compounds present in dark chocolate, may help protect the brain from damage after a stroke.
+A study suggests that epicatechin and flavonoids, compounds present in dark chocolate, may help protect the brain from damage.
 Epicatechin works by prompting cells to defend themselves, acting to “jump-start the protective pathway that is already present within the cells.”
 However, not all dark chocolate contains this compound as it can be destroyed by heat and light.
 These compounds are also found to be helpful in lowering the risk of nervous disorders, such as Alzheimer’s disease as per a 2013 study published in the British Journal of Clinical Pharmacology.
 [6] [7] [8]

 Treats Cough